Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Multi-core Processors, GPUs and Clusters

 \subsection{Large text corpora}

-In the first experiment we tested the AM method with $L_0$ constrained $L_2$ variance formulation (with $s=5$) on two medium-size data sets from the \emph{Machine Learning Repository} \cite{Link-MLrep}: news articles appeared in New York Times and abstracts of articles published in PubMed.
+In the first experiment we tested the AM method with $L_0$ constrained $L_2$ variance formulation (with $s=5$) on two medium-size data sets from the \emph{Machine Learning Repository}\footnote{\href{http://archive.ics.uci.edu/ml/datasets/Bag+of+Words}{http://archive.ics.uci.edu/ml/datasets/Bag+of+Words}}: news articles appeared in New York Times and abstracts of articles published in PubMed.
 Each data set is formatted as a matrix $A\in\RR^{n\times p}$, where the rows of $A$ correspond to news articles in the NYTimes data set and to abstracts in PubMed, and the columns correspond to words.
 The number of appearances of word $j$ in article or abstract $i$ is the $(i,j)$-th entry of $A$; the matrices are hence clearly sparse.
-The NYTimes data set has 102,660 articles, 300,000 words, and approximately 70 million nonzero entries.
-The PubMed data set contains 141,043 articles, 8.2 million words, and approximately 484 million nonzeroes.
+The NYTimes data set has 300,000 articles, 102,660 words, and approximately 70 million nonzero entries.
+The PubMed data set contains 8.2 million articles, 141,043 words, and approximately 484 million nonzeroes.
 The matrices can be stored in 0.778 GB and 5.42 GB memory space, respectively.
 We have customized the AM method to exploit sparsity as much as possible.
 In Table~\ref{tab:LTC} we present the first 5 sparse principal components (5 words each).
 Clearly, the first PC for NYT is about sports, the second about business, the third about elections, the fourth about education and the fifth about United States.
 Similar interpretations can be given to the PubMed PCs.
+We also tested the AM method with other formulations reported in Table \ref{tab:8REFORM} for the NYTimes data set.
+Table \ref{tab:LTC_L2} illustrates the first 5 sparse principal components regarding the formulations with $L_2$ variance\footnote{Note that the different colors in tables \ref{tab:LTC_L2} and \ref{tab:LTC_L1} are corresponding to the formulations with the same color in Table \ref{tab:8REFORM}.}.
+We also provided the nonzero values of sparse principal components corresponding to each word, and sort each principal component based on the values for each word.
+Furthermore, Table \ref{tab:LTC_L1} presents the first 5 sparse principal components regarding the formulations with $L_1$ variance.
+For each formulation, we ran AM method by starting from $l = 20$ random starting points with $maxIt = 20$ and $tol = 10^{-6}$.
+Moreover, Tables \ref{tab:bestVarNYT_L2var} and \ref{tab:bestVarNYT_L1var} show the best variances (among 20 runs) with respect to the first 5 sparse PCs for the NYTimes data set for the formulation with $L_2$ and $L_1$ variances, respectively.